Furniture Glossary®

 Motion Furniture:

-Motion furniture refers to any piece of furniture that can recline, rock, glide , swivel, or change their shape with the help of either a manual or powered mechanism.
-Examples of motion furniture include, recliners, swivel chairs, rockers, gliders, lift chairs, sleeper sofas, futons, and other folding pieces.
+Motion furniture refers to any piece of furniture that can recline, rock, glide, swivel, or change their shape with the help of either a manual or powered mechanism.
+Examples of motion furniture include reclining furniture and recliners, as well as swivel chairs, rocking chairs, gliding chairs, lift chairs, sleeper sofas, and futons.

 Recliner, Reclining Chair: